 The modern dairy cow has been genetically selected for high milk production.
 Many cows now average more than 10 gallons of milk/day with peak yields of 120 lbs/day.
 High milk production places a heavy metabolic burden on the cow to satisfy the energy and protein requirements for milk production.
 During early lactation, the energy requirement for milk synthesis is 3.5-fold greater than for body maintenance.
 Reproductive performance is challenged during this period, since nutrient demands of lactation have a higher priority for available energy than does reproduction.
 Consequently, the overall fertility in dairy cattle has declined as milk yields have increased.

 Selection for high milk production in dairy cows has been associated with a decline in fertility.
 Nutrition, metabolic demands, and management are the major factors in this interaction.
 Under traditional management, success towards establishing the next pregnancy in lactating cows is benefitted when estrous cycles become reinstated early after parturition.
 However, the magnitude of negative energy balance during the early weeks of lactation is a major constraint to this process and acts to depress gonadotropic hormones necessary for ovarian activation.
 In high producing cows as body reserves are mobilized to provide energy for lactation, ovarian cycles are delayed with a consequent reduction in fertility.

 Reproduction in lactating cows depends on the delicate balance between prioritizing nutrient use for lactation versus establishment of a new pregnancy.
-As genetic progress places even greater metabolic demands on the cow, new research is needed to successfully formulate the necessary diets to support both processes, as well as to understand what metabolic parameters directly regulate reproductive processes.
+As genetic progress places even greater metabolic demands on the cow, new research is needed to successfully formulate the necessary diets to support both processes, as well as to understand what metabolic parameters and genotype differences regulate reproductive processes.